FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a name="updateaconference"></a>
 # **UpdateAConference**
-> ConferenceResult UpdateAConference (string conferenceId, UpdateConferenceRequest updateConferenceRequest = null)
+> void UpdateAConference (string conferenceId, UpdateConferenceRequest updateConferenceRequest = null)

 Update a Conference